 Before completing the online form you should collect together all the documents and information that you will need.
 This includes:

 A copy of your constitution or other governing document

 The Charity Commission produces a model governing document for each form of charity organisation, which you can fill in with details of your own charity.
 If it suits you to combine a model governing document with one of the example objects referred to earlier, it will speed up and simplify the application process.

 If your group has its own governing document, it is essential that it takes account of all the points in the relevant model even if it does not follow the exact format or wording.
-For more details please see our information sheets on Legal Structures for voluntary and community groups, Legal structure for not-for-profit organisations, and Constitutions.
+For more information see the Charity Commission guidance CC22b How to write your charity’s governing document.